sfzgzs/gurobi-notes/README.md

 ## Classic Optimization Problems
 - (Stigler's) [diet problem](https://en.wikipedia.org/wiki/Stigler_diet)
 - Call center scheduling: meet forecasted demand for each day, each worker should get 2 days off after 5 days of working.
   - Be creative with variables.
-We can model it using X_i: the number of workers who start working on day i
+We can model it using $X_i$: the number of workers who start working on day $i$
 - Using different setups of data, we can easily analyze sensitivity and what-if scenarios.

 ## Types of Optimization Models based on Objective Functions